Welcome, Guest

 The fourth course covers the use of the off hand grinder to produce and maintain lathe tools.
 Unlike the other courses, this is a one day course and includes practical sessions for all attendees.

-For safety and insurance reasons, it is only open to Society members.
+For safety and insurance reasons all of our practical training is only open to Society members.